alexgolec/tda-api/docs/auth.rst

 the landing page is designed to resemble the target API's landing page.

-TD Ameritrade correctly prevents this attack by refusing to allow a login if the redirect URI does not **exactly** match the redirect URI with which the app is configured.
+TD Ameritrade correctly prevents this attack by refusing to allow a login if the redirect URI does not **exactly** match the client ID/API key and redirect URI with which the app is configured.
 If you make *any* mistake in setting your API key or redirect URI, you'll see this instead of a login page:

 .. image:: _static/attempted-unauth-access.png
   :width: 600